-The re-domiciliation of Cayman Islands funds to Singapore VCCs has accelerated since 2022, driven by global tax transparency pressures, the Cayman Islands' FATF grey-listing (2021–2024), and Singapore's expansion of its 13O and 13U tax incentive schemes.
+The re-domiciliation of Cayman Islands funds to Singapore VCCs has accelerated since 2022, driven by global tax transparency pressures, the Cayman Islands' FATF grey-listing (2021–2024), and Singapore's expansion of its 13O and 13U tax incentive schemes administered by MAS.
 For Asia-focused managers in particular, moving their fund's legal home to Singapore offers regulatory proximity, investor familiarity, and access to Singapore's growing tax treaty network.

 This guide provides a comprehensive, step-by-step walkthrough of the re-domiciliation process - from eligibility assessment through to ACRA registration completion.